-I guess it’s that time again when you look back at the last year and recommit to accomplish some resolutions into the new year.
-For me, one of my biggest goals these last few years has been to learn or try to recreate some of the wonderful Vietnamese dishes we had at home.
-Like they say, you don’t know what you had until you’ve lost it.
-There is nothing that makes you feel more homesick than being far from your mother’s cooking.
-I get cravings from fond memories of large Vietnamese feasts filled with family-style gỏi cuốn (spring rolls) to bánh bột lọc (clear, chewy shrimp and pork dumplings) and bánh nậm (flat, rectangular steamed dumplings) to chả giò (egg rolls).
-In New York City, I’ve found that it’s more difficult to track down the right ingredients for Vietnamese cuisine.
-One time, I had to search through five different supermarkets just to find a Vietnamese herb called ngò om.
-In the end, it’s totally worth the time and effort to get a little taste of home.
+One of my biggest goals these last few years has been to learn or try recreating some of the wonderful Vietnamese dishes we had at home.
+I often miss our large family feasts filled with gỏi cuốn (spring rolls), bánh bột lọc (clear, chewy shrimp and pork dumplings), bánh nậm (flat, rectangular steamed dumplings), and chả giò (egg rolls).
+Living in New York City, I’ve found it difficult to track down the right ingredients for Vietnamese cuisine.
+There was one time when I had to search five different supermarkets just to find a Vietnamese herb called ngò om.
+In the end, it’s totally worth the time and effort to get that little taste of home.

 Without a doubt, my mother’s family recipe for chả giò (egg rolls) is always a hit.
 It has the perfect filling with the most satisfying amount of crunch from the deep-fried pastry wrapper.
 They’re always the first dish to go as family members scurry over to get their fair share.
 I’m happy to share our family recipe and spread our own tradition to you all.

 1bundlebean thread(soaked for 5 min before use), usually comes in a pink net with multiple bundles and can be found in the aisle with other rice noodles at Asian supermarkets

 1/2cupdried wood ear mushrooms (black fungus)(soaked for 30 min before use), usually comes in a plastic bag and can be found in the aisle with beans and other dried foods at Asian supermarkets